morgan-nanez/selected_projects/cs194_proj4/README.md

 </tbody>
 </table>

-My neural network is the ResNet18 which is predefined PyTorch models.
-I made two modifications inclusing making the first layer input channel to 1 for as the inputs are grayscale images.
-I also made last layer's output channel number be 68 \* 2 = 136.
-I choose learning rate to lr = 0.001, as used a batch size of 1.
-I used the same optimizer and loss function as peviously described
+My neural network is the ResNet18 which is a predefined PyTorch model.
+I made two modifications including making the first layer input channel to 1  as the inputs are grayscale images.
+I also made last layer's output channel number be 68 * 2 = 136, since there are 68 landmarks for each image.
+I choose learning rate to be lr = 0.001, and used a batch size of 1.
+I used the same optimizer and loss function as peviously described.

 Here is my training and validation accuracy during the training process: